sayedsff/Everywhere/README.md

 ### Installation

 - Windows

   Download here: [Latest Release](https://github.com/DearVa/Everywhere/releases/latest)

   Where the `Everywhere-Windows-x64-Setup-vx.x.x.exe` is installer package and the `Everywhere-Windows-x64-vx.x.x.zip` is install-free package.
 Their content are in the same.

-- Mac OS and Linux
+- macOS and Linux

   Currently not supported but **coming soon**.

 ### Documents